spacetelescope/roman_tools/README.md

 #### When I run `./run.sh`, I get an error saying "context canceled"

-Sometimes you will see `Successfully tagged wfirst-tools:latest` in your terminal, but still get an error like this:
+Sometimes you will see `Successfully tagged roman_tools:latest` in your terminal, but still get an error like this:

 ```
 docker: Error response from daemon: driver failed programming external